brunogcpinheiro/brunogcpinheiro/README.md

 ## ⚡ Technologies

-These are some of the technologies and tools that I work with:
+These are some of the technologies and tools that I work/worked with:

 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)
 ![ReactJS](https://img.shields.io/badge/-React-blue?style=flat-square&logo=react)